Reading the 'Pee Leaves'

 Oh, and speaking of "other tests," marijuana toxicity, which is getting increasingly common in dogs, can also cause sudden urine dribbling.
 Learn more about marijuana and CBD in dogs.

 - Orange: Dog urine that is orange, or “orangish,” is typically a sign of icterus or jaundice, which is a result of too much pigment from the inside of red blood cells being present in the system.
 This can be due to a problem with the liver or some of the other organs and structures around the liver, including the pancreas, or it could be a problem with the red blood cells themselves or something causing abnormal breakdown of the red blood cells.
-It could also be due to dehydration or the foods your dog is eating or medications they're on.
+It could also be due to dehydration or the foods your dog is eating, or medications they're on.
 Either way, because of the potentially very serious causes listed first, a sudden appearance of orange or “orangish”-colored urine warrants an emergency trip to the veterinarian.
-(PRO TIP: If your dog’s urine is orange, check their gums, the “whites” of their eyes, and the inside of their ear flaps.
-There’s a good chance that you’ll notice a yellowish discoloration of those structures, too.)

 Increased Volume or Frequency of Urination